hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="FileDeleteTransactionBody"></a>

 ### FileDeleteTransactionBody
- Delete the given file.
-After deletion, it will be marked as deleted and will have no contents.
-But information about it will continue to exist until it expires.
-A list of keys  was given when the file was created.
-All the keys on that list must sign transactions to create or modify the file, but any single one of them can be used to delete the file.
-Each "key" on that list may itself be a threshold key containing other keys (including other threshold keys).

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |